Gauravv736/Questions/README.md

 # Questions
-this are the questions with there solutions and are solved on java thankyou
+These are the questions with there solutions and are solved on java thankyou